THuitema/Pizza-Shop/README.md

 # Pizza Shop

-**GOAL:** build an app that handles the management of a pizza shop using OOP concepts.
+**GOAL:** build an app that handles the management of a pizza shop using OOP concepts learned in AP Computer Science A.

 **Things to include:**
 - Create pizzas